My name is Tim. Only the FCC and my mother call me Timothy (and my mother only when she's mad at me ).

 After I was discharged in 1981, I went to work for Sanders Associates (now part of BAE Systems) and I was able to teach myself basic programming.
 In my spare time armed with the knowledge I had, I wrote a program to send myself random code characters at varying speeds.
 In a few months I was copying code at 10 wpm at 100% so I decided it was time to take the plunge.

 I passed my Novice test in 1983 getting the call letters KA1KOB.
 I upgraded to General a few months later.
 This is when one still had to drive to the old Custom's House in Boston, Mass to take the Amateur Radio Exams under the steely eyes of the FCC examiners.
-I was a country boy, growing up in northern New Hampshire and driving into Boston scared me to death...Fortunately, the Customs House had a very distinctive shape and it was easy to use it as a landmark to steer towards, one way streets be damned.
+I was a country boy, growing up in northern New Hampshire and driving into Boston scared me to death...Fortunately, the Customs House had a very distinctive shape and it was easy to use it as a landmark to steer towards.
 Luckily I found a (legal) parking place right next to the Custom House once I arrived and fortunately I passed my General test the first time.
-Good thing because I wasn't driving back for a long time.
+Good thing because I wasn't driving back anytime soon.

 During the heady days of the eighties in hamdom, when one upgraded to Advanced from General, he or she pretty much doubled their allocated frequencies.
 I was feeling the crunch of the smallish, crowded frequency bands allocated to me so throwing caution to the wind and again with fear and trepidation, I pointed my trusty 1964 Buick F85 south (hey, it was cheap) and drove the dreaded trip back into Boston once again.
 Someone upstairs must have been watching out for me because again, I found a parking spot right next to the Custom's building (yep...legal).
 I upgraded to Advanced that day and received the call letters I have now, KB1MM.